stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 ## Message Types

-> The control flow for vote-tallying, LUNA exchange rate updates, ballot rewards and slashing happens at the end of every `VotePeriod`, and is found at the [end-block ABCI function](#end-block) rather than inside message handlers.
+> The control flow for vote-tallying, Luna exchange rate updates, ballot rewards and slashing happens at the end of every `VotePeriod`, and is found at the [end-block ABCI function](#end-block) rather than inside message handlers.
 {note}

 ### Submit a Prevote - `MsgExchangeRatePrevote`